Psittacosis: Diagnosis

-Blood analysis usually shows a normal white cell count, but marked leukocytosis is occasionally apparent.
-Liver enzymes are abnormal in half of the patients, with mild elevation of aspartate transaminase.
-The erythrocyte sedimentation rate and C-reactive protein can be markedly elevated.
-Differential diagnosis must be made with typhus, typhoid, and atypical pneumonia by Mycoplasma, Legionella, or Q fever.
-Exposure history is paramount to diagnosis.
+Diagnosing psittacosis can be challenging due to its non-specific symptoms, requiring a combination of clinical evaluation, laboratory tests, and exposure history.
+Blood analysis typically shows a normal white blood cell count, though marked leukocytosis can occasionally occur.
+Liver enzymes are abnormal in about half of the patients, with mild elevations in aspartate transaminase.
+Inflammatory markers, such as erythrocyte sedimentation rate and C-reactive protein, can be significantly elevated.
+Differential diagnosis must distinguish psittacosis from typhus, typhoid fever, and atypical pneumonia caused by Mycoplasma, Legionella, or Coxiella burnetii (Q fever).